-Rob previously served as Commissioner of the New York City Department of Small Business Services (SBS) from January 2002 to December 2013.
-During his twelve-year tenure, he reshaped SBS to become one of the city’s most innovative agencies in serving the needs of its 200,000 small businesses.
-He re-energized the city’s 69 business improvement districts and created an award-winning commercial revitalization and neighbourhood leadership program in partnership with the Coro Foundation.
-He also built a new business-focused approach to the workforce system that secured job placement for nearly 200,000 people through 17 workforce centres.
+In January 2002, Mayor Michael Bloomberg appointed Walsh the commissioner of the Department of Small Business Services (SBS).
+During his 12 years there, SBS became one of the city’s most innovative agencies in serving the needs of its 200,000 small businesses.
+Walsh re-energized the city’s business improvement districts and created an award-winning neighbourhood leadership programme in partnership with the Coro Foundation.

-Walsh also led the Union Square Partnership from 1989 to 1997, where he played an instrumental role in the neighbourhood’s revitalization.
+From 1989 to April 1997, he played an instrumental role in the revitalization of one of New York’s great neighbourhoods, as executive director of the Union Square Partnership.
 During the 1980s, he worked in the administration of Mayor Edward I. Koch.
-He began his career in public service as a New York City Urban Fellow, a program he later directed.
+He began his career in public service as a New York City Urban Fellow, a programme he later directed.

 What, for you, is the importance of our global diaspora and how do you contribute to its success?

 Over the years, Belfast leaders have worked tirelessly in building bridges of business, community and culture between Belfast and cities around the globe.
 Manhattan College has long and deep ties with the Irish and Belfast.
 We look to build upon the foundation of that relationship.